aevilla160/hpc_docs/docs/MERCED.md

 > I have other questions!

-We have put together a [FAQ page](merced_FAQ.md) that has the most commonly asked questions and will be keeping it up to date.
+We have put together a [FAQ page](rechargeFAQs.md) that has more commonly asked questions about MERCED.

+There is also a page about more general FAQs relating to [HPC](hpc_FAQ.md)

 Once again, if you have any questions or concerns regarding MERCED cluster policies.
 Feel free to reach out to us via submitting a [general request ticket](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).